akshaymarch7/project-ideas/mbbs-shaadi-com.md

 - Collecting data points like previous colleges, work experiences, work location for better matchmaking
 - Modern matchmaking site kind of user experience.

+Make money:
+- As discussed in the livestream(the wedding planner project)